cilium/cilium/Documentation/operations/performance/scalability/identity-relevant-labels.rst

     data:
     ...
       kube-proxy-replacement: partial
-      labels:  "k8s:io.kubernetes.pod.namespace k8s:k8s-app k8s:app k8s:name"
+      labels:  "k8s:io.kubernetes\\.pod\\.namespace k8s:k8s-app k8s:app k8s:name"
       enable-ipv4-masquerade: "true"
       monitor-aggregation: medium
     ...

+.. note:: The double backslash in ``\\.`` is required to escape the slash in
+          the YAML string so that the regular expression contains ``\.``.

+Label patterns are regular expressions that are implicitly anchored at the start of the label.
+For example ``example\.com`` will match labels that start with ``example.com``, whereas ``.*example\.com`` will match labels that contain ``example.com`` anywhere.
+Be sure to escape periods in domain names to avoid the pattern matching too broadly and therefore including or excluding too many labels.

-Upon defining a custom list of labels in the ConfigMap, Cilium add the provided list of labels to the default list of labels.
-After saving the ConfigMap, restart the Cilium Agents to pickup the new labels setting.
+Upon defining a custom list of label patterns in the ConfigMap, Cilium adds the provided list of label patterns to the default list of label patterns.
+After saving the ConfigMap, restart the Cilium Agents to pickup the new label pattern setting.

 .. code-block:: shell-session

     kubectl delete pods -n kube-system -l k8s-app=cilium

 Existing identities will not change as a result of this new configuration.
-To apply the new label setting to existing identities, restart the associated pods.
+To apply the new label pattern setting to existing identities, restart the associated pods.
 Upon restart, new identities will be created.
 The old identities will be garbage collected by the Cilium Operator once they are no longer used by any Cilium endpoints.

-When specifying multiple labels to evaluate, provide the list of labels as a space-separated string.
+When specifying multiple label patterns to evaluate, provide the list of labels as a space-separated string.

 Including Labels
 ----------------